The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube

 \subsection{AI-Generated Content}

-The use of AI in religious video production is an emerging frontier~\cite{alam2025blind, chrostowski2025verse, zhang2025cognitive}.
-In our analysis, we categorized the applications of AI-generated elements in videos, distinguishing these from traditional production methods.
-AI adoption is limited but growing; 5.28\% of videos incorporated AI-generated elements (\cref{fig:004}(c)).
-This relatively low adoption rate reflects both the nascent stage of AI application in religious media production and ongoing controversies over authenticity, spiritual authority, and the relationship between artificial intelligence and divine inspiration.
-Short videos adopt AI technology more actively than normal videos.
-Short-form creators use AI to overcome resource constraints, generate engaging visuals, and compete on algorithm-driven platforms that reward novelty.
+The use of AI in religious video production represents an emerging frontier~\cite{alam2025blind, chrostowski2025verse}.
+We define AI-generated content as videos containing visually identifiable synthetic elements, including AI-generated imagery of religious figures, AI-animated scenes, and AI-synthesized backgrounds or visual effects.
+This definition excludes AI-assisted audio, scripts, or editing workflows that do not manifest as visible synthetic content.
+In our analysis, we categorized the applications of AI-generated elements in videos and distinguished these from traditional production methods.
+AI adoption remains limited but is on an upward trajectory; 5.28\% of videos incorporated AI-generated elements.
+This relatively low adoption rate reflects both the nascent stage of AI application in religious media production and ongoing debates surrounding authenticity, spiritual authority, and the relationship between artificial intelligence and divine inspiration.
+Importantly, the presence of AI-generated content should not be construed as indicative of deceptive intent or as a repudiation of religious tradition.
+It represents an emergent creative practice through which producers give visual form to spiritual imagination and disseminate it via digital media.
+Compared with conventional approaches such as hand-drawn illustration or three-dimensional animation modeling, AI-assisted production substantially lowers technical barriers and improves workflow efficiency, though its specific applications within religious communication contexts remain an open area for future inquiry.
+Short-form content exhibits notably higher AI adoption rates than long-form videos.
+Short-form creators leverage AI to overcome resource constraints, produce visually compelling material, and remain competitive on algorithm-driven platforms that reward novelty.